Abu Ibrahim al-Hashimi al-Qurashi: Al-Qaeda and early career with the Islamic State

-After the end of Saddam Hussein's rule following the 2003 invasion of Iraq, he joined al-Qaeda's Iraqi branch (which eventually became the Islamic State of Iraq – ISI), and served as a religious commissary and a general Sharia jurist.
+After the end of Saddam Hussein's rule following the 2003 invasion of Iraq, he joined al-Qaeda's Iraqi branch (then known as Islamic State of Iraq, short "ISI"), and served as a religious commissary and a general Sharia jurist.
 Al-Qurashi's motives for joining al-Qaeda remain unclear.
 When he was interrogated later in life, he gave conflicting reasons, either stating that he had "joined ISI in order to stop fighters attacking innocent people" or because he had been requested to teach classes to ISI members.
 He climbed the group's ranks while completing his master's degree in Mosul.
+As part of al-Qaeda, he reportedly also served as militant for Jamaat Ansar al-Sunna under Abu Ali al-Anbari and co-founded a militant base called the "al-Jazira camp".
+As a local insurgent officer, he led rebel forces against the United States during the Battle of Tal Afar (2005).
 In 2007, al-Qurashi was appointed al-Qaeda's general religious judge and later deputy emir for Mosul.
 At the time, he would give lectures at the city's Furqan Mosque.
-He became part of a faction within the Iraqi al-Qaeda branch called "Qaradish", formed by followers of Abu Ali al-Anbari.
-Researcher Hassan Hassan described al-Qurashi as the "disciple" of al-Anbari whose faction would later come to dominate the IS high command.
+Within the Iraqi al-Qaeda branch, he became part of a faction called "Qaradish", formed by followers of Abu Ali al-Anbari.
+This faction would later come to dominate the IS high command.

 On 6 January 2008, he was arrested by U.S. forces and detained at Camp Bucca in southern Iraq.
-While in prison, he falsely claimed to had joined al-Qaeda in 2007 and that he had served as deputy to Abu Omar al-Baghdadi.
+While in prison, he falsely claimed to have joined al-Qaeda in 2007 and that he had served as deputy to Abu Omar al-Baghdadi.
 The U.S. military would later claim that he had become a willing informant during his imprisonment.
 A U.S. official stated: "He did a number of things to save his own neck, and he had a long record of being hostile—including during interrogation—toward foreigners in ISIS."
 However, the truthfulness of these claims have been doubted by analysts.
 Hassan Hassan argued that "well-placed Iraqi sources" described the allegations of al-Qurashi having acted as informer as being "weak" and highly unlikely, as the Islamic State usually withheld any high-ranking commands from anyone that would have become a "snitch" which was not the case for al-Qurashi.
+The later pro-IS biography stated that al-Qurashi was "preoccupied with lecturing" at Camp Bucca.